cs-4241-2023/a3-persistence/README.md

 I chose 2 authentication strategies.
 First I implemented logging in using a username and password.
 This was the simplest way I could see implementing peresonal accounts.
 I then implemented GitHub OAuth, mainly because it seemed like a fun challenge that would help me understand the functionality of JavaScript, JSONs, GET/POST requests, MongoDB, and cookies better, which with the hours I spent implementing it it certainly did help my understanding.

+LOGIN INFO: either use your GitHub account, or one of the two username/password accounts:
+Account 1: username = "test", password = "test"
+Account 2: username "user", password = "pw"

 I picked the sanatize.css framework, mainly because I wanted a very simplistic UI.
 I didn't want to draw away from the functionality of the site as it already has a lot of elements on it for the purposes of functionality (adding, deleting, modifying, and viewing data).

 The five Express middleware packages I used were: